blackgrape2025/peterdavanzo-site/content/writing/the-next-note.md

 We do this all the time.

-We trust musicians we've never met.
+We trust artists we've never met.

 Investors we've never met.